 When it comes to blogs, I am realizing that there are many fantastic blogs out there from families of color.
 But they’re not always getting the recognition or the attention they deserve.

 Below, I’ve compiled a list of seven diverse family blogs that will inspire families to travel with their kids.
+Like my family, they enjoy exploring the world with their kids, whether it’s taking a trip to another country, or just flipping through the Lonely Planet Kids Travel Book.
 Take a look at the families featured, and give them a follow on Instagram!

 The World Is A Book